-PCC John Campion aims to be a strong and powerful voice for the people of West Mercia, representing their views about how crime and disorder is prevented and its consequences are tackled.
+It is the role of the PCC to be the voice for the people of West Mercia, representing their views about how crime and disorder is prevented and its consequences are tackled.

 The PCC holds several one to one question and answer sessions across the force area.

 Other face to face surgeries are held as part of wider campaigns, including the Road Focus campaign.

 Several Formal Holding to Account Meetings with the Chief Constable have been broadcast live on Facebook.
 You can watch the meetings in full and find out how you can get involved in the future.

 You can see the PCCs, DPCCs and Community Ambassadors forthcoming engagements.

 Below is a comprehensive list of all the consultations and the outcomes since 2016:

 West Mercia PCC Victim and Witness Strategy (23rd February 2021 – 20th March 2021)